“You want to perform a miracle? Forgive yourself.” Rune Lazuli

 I have to get organized in this new kitchen.
 It’s taking more time than I had planned to get it stocked and outfitted.
 I am shuttling food processors, mixers and utensils back and forth between two kitchens.
 I am not complaining!
 I love this space and I love being all alone with no one to disturb me.
-No loving husband, no grumpy teenage stepchildren, no needy thirteen year old pug.
-Just me and my thoughts.
-Can I just say this feels like heaven?
+No loving husband, no grumpy teenage stepchildren, no needy thirteen year old pug, just me and my thoughts.
+Can I just say how desperately needed this space is for me?

-On my way to get fresh oregano for these absolutely delicious pastries I realized at the end of the street a sign reads “NO TURN ON RED.” and I did (twice!)
-And there is a traffic camera I somehow missed.
-What a fool!
+On my way to find fresh oregano for these absolutely delicious savory treats, I realized at the end of my new street a sign commanding no turn on red but I did (twice!)
+Would have been no big deal if it wasn’t for a glaring traffic camera I somehow missed both times.
+Arrrggg!!
 Why do I always learn things the hard way?
-I thought about patience while driving and wondered why I have been such an impatient person all my life.
+I thought about patience while driving and wondered why I have been such an impatient person my whole life.

 Later when I was making these filo boreks I noticed how forgiving they were to make, easily covering imperfections with each twist and turn.
-I wondered, why is it so hard to forgive myself?
-It was a real moment, me alone with these triangular pastries revealing tiny wordless glimmers of newfound insight.
+And then I thought, why am I always so hard on myself??
+It was a real moment of awareness, me alone with these triangular pastries revealing tiny wordless glimmers of newfound insight.
 Inwardly I smiled.
-My world is small and protective right now and I have no explaining to do to anyone.
+My world is small and protective right now and I have no need to explain it to anyone.
+Damn that feels good!

 Ingredients: 3 leeks white and pale parts finely sliced, 2 garlic cloves, 1/2 teaspoon of sugar, 2 tablespoons of olive oil, 1 tablespoon of unsalted butter, 3/4 cup chicken stock, 1 bay leaf, sea salt and freshly ground pepper, 7 ounces of feta crumbled, 2 tablespoons of fresh oregano (don’t substitute dry if you don’t have to, the fresh gives such a lovely floral note), 8 sheets of filo thawed, melted butter for brushing and seeds such as poppy, hemp or black sesame.